 Peter Elliott shares his experiences working in airplane mechanics during the war as a leading Aircraftman.
 He explains what his responsibilities were as his specialty was repairing and maintaining the frames of airplanes.
-While they did not get paid much he said that he was able to save money and buy a car when he returned to Australia.
+While they did not get paid much, he recalls how he was able to save money and buy a car when he returned to Australia.

 Peter Elliott sheds light on the living conditions around the Battle of the Hook.
-He said that the men lived in dugout habitats with weather conditions that were either very hot or very cold depending on the season.
+He recalls how the men lived in dugout habitats with weather conditions that were either very hot or very cold depending on the season.
 He remembers that there was a lot of activity occurring before the major battle.

 [Beginning of recorded material]

 P: Peter John Elliott, E L L I O T T.

 P: My birthday is on the 30th of the 7th, 33.